r3poman/plan/public/markdown/plan.md

 ##Past projects and education input/output

+* [**The Wall Street Journal**](http//:wsj.com) Led the initiative put the The Wall Street Journal's video reporting product - [WSJLive](http://live.wsj.com/) - on the [Xbox 360 as a Kinect-enabled application](http://www.xbox.com/en-US/live/apps/xbox-360), providing a living-room viewing experinece that leverages the power of gesture, and more importantly, voice control for our viewers.
+Represented The Wall Street Journal for the Xbox Lakeview Summit at Microsoft's Redmond campus in Washington.

 * [**The Wall Street Journal**](http//:wsj.com) Lead Design Technologist on an internal design asset management application built with [Ruby on Rails](http://rubyonrails.org/) and MySQL.

 * [**The Wall Street Journal**](http//:wsj.com) Senior Design Technologist on on a delectable smorgasbord of WSJ Digital Network properties including, a Facebook WSJ news application, [Barrons.com](http://barrons.com), [MarketWatch.com](http://marketwatch.com), and last but not least, [WSJ.com](http://wsj.com) for the original 2007-2008 Renovation project.